alexbrjo/Elite8/src/Sugar8080/instructions/README.md

-The Agave8080 Instruction Set
+The Sugar8080 Instruction Set
 ==============================

-TODO: chart has Intel 8008 instructions but needs to be Agave
+TODO: chart has Intel 8008 instructions but needs to be Sugar

 What are Opcodes?
 -----------------